Swanshi/process-of-web-spider/README.md

 ## rule of name
 ###
-*1 pr:project of capture
+*1.pr:project of capture
-*2 an:analyze of data
+*2.an:analyze of data